Room Draw Questions

 Q. How can I see what various rooms look like in preparation for Room Draw?

 A. You can check the floorplans of each dorm to get an idea of the shape and relative size of the rooms you are interested in, but please note that the floorplans are not drawn to scale.
-During the weeks preceding the Room Draw process, there are open house sessions where you can visit rooms of particular interest to you.

 Q. How does Room Draw work?